CleverTap/clevertap-ios-sdk/SwiftStarterProject/Pods/CleverTap-iOS-SDK/README.md

     - **Manually Install the Framework**

          - Download the latest framework [release](https://github.com/CleverTap/clevertap-ios-sdk/releases).
-For Xcode 7, use v2.0.2, for Xcode 6, use v2.0.1.
+For Xcode 7, use v2.0.4, for Xcode 6, use v2.0.1.
 Unzip the download.

          - Add the CleverTapSDK.framework to your Xcode Project, by dragging the CleverTapSDK.framework directory into your Project Navigator.

          - Add the following frameworks to your Xcode Project:
             - SystemConfiguration
             - CoreTelephony
+            - Security
             - UIKit
             - CoreLocation (optional)